fieldtrip/website/development/project/code_coverage.md

 {% include markup/warning %}
 The alternative above does not work; the function `inpect_codecoverage.m` is not picked up.
 If you rename it to `inspect_test.m` or something else with "test" in the filename, it does get picked up.

+From the MATLAB documentation: _The name of the test file must start or end with the word 'test', which is case-insensitive.
+If the file name does not start or end with the word 'test', the tests in the file might be ignored in certain cases._
 {% include markup/end %}

 ## Parallel execution